a review by Jeffrey Overstreet

 Luisa (Maribel Verdu) is up to something complicated.
 For starters, she wants to teach these boys to treat a woman properly, and she knows the only way she can get their attention is to play along with their games.
 But she also wants them to see just how clumsy, selfish, and dishonest they really are.
 She’s spent her life being ordered around, used up, and undervalued.
 She’s going to make them see, in her own self-destructive way, that she has something to teach them.

 If you read about this film or hear about it from friends, you will undoubtedly hear more about the sex scenes than anything.
 But while they are inappropriately graphic, they are not glorified or romanticized.
 They are realistically awkward and amateurish, even funny.
-I usually argue that a director should be allowed to use nudity if it is essential to the storyline, and as long as it is not filmed in such a way as to glorify inappropriate activity or to objectify the characters.
-To some degree, Cuarón succeeds at this — we do indeed learn a lot about the characters and their story from these scenes.
-We learn about Luisa’s loneliness, about the selfishness of the boys, even about class prejudice.
-So I believe the film’s nudity is, to some degree, necessary.
+We learn a lot about the characters — their immaturity, self-centeredness, and foolishness — from these scenes.
+We also learn about Luisa’s loneliness, about the selfishness of the boys, even about class prejudice.
+So the graphic nature of the scenes is, to some degree, necessary.

-Conservative viewers will be uncomfortable, even outraged.
-Some will hurriedly label it as pornography.
-But this oversimplifies a very complicated issue.
-Tambien is certainly not pornography — existing to encourage lustful responses.
+Some will respond by calling the film “pornographic,” but this oversimplifies a very complicated issue.
+Tambien is not pornography — it does not exist to encourage lustful responses.
 In fact, the end result of the film is to bring shame and a healthier perspective to men who objectify and mistreat women.
-Cuarón deserves criticism for his lack of restraint, but no, don’t confuse it with porn.
-These scenes set us up for the pain of what these characters suffer for their recklessness and disrespect later.
+Cuarón would have been wiser if he had shown more restraint, but no, he is not a pornographer.
+I believe that he means to set us up to understand what these characters suffer for their recklessness and disrespect later.
 Tenoch and Julio learn the hard way that promiscuity leads to pain, that lawlessness leads to regret and destruction.

 Cuarón makes Luisa a vessel through which a nation of abused, neglected, manipulated women are allowed to speak their mind.
-She uses flawed, damaging tactics, but it certainly makes a point.
-She is disallowed meaningful pleasure, and she’s grasping out for what little pleasure life will allow her.
-Her woundedness and the quickness of the boys to exploit it is a picture of political corruption in Mexico… of the rich’s callousness and manipulation of the poor.
-Like the boys, the ruling class are self-indulgent, callous, and their mouths are full of false promises.
+She uses dangerous and destructive methods, but the point is clear.
+Denied any meaningful pleasure, she’s turning the one power she’s permitted to her advantage, exploiting young men as an answer to exploitation.
+Her woundedness and the quickness of the boys to take advantage of it is a picture of political corruption in Mexico… of the callousness of the rich, of their abuse and manipulation of the poor.
+Like the boys, the ruling class are self-indulgent, hard-hearted, and their mouths are full of false promises.
 The women, like the poor, are abused, neglected, over-worked, and wounded.
 The only hope lies in the lower class rising up and rebelling somehow, exposing their abusers for the pigs that they are.

 Y Tu Mama Tambien is an aggressively political movie, a heartbroken testament about a generation without role models or devoted fathers.
-Cuaron’s film explores truths about arrogance and prejudice in a resonant and powerful way.
-I don’t know that I’ve ever seen a film in which the storyteller exposes such deep love for his country, such heartbreak over its corruption, and such sorrow for broken families everywhere.
+Cuaron’s film depicts arrogance and prejudice in a resonant and powerful way, revealing deep love for his country, heartbreak over its corruption, and sorrow for broken families everywhere.